-However, there are some issues that may arise that may be a cause for concern and must be resolved as quickly as possible to ensure that your car is in the best possible state and optimum working condition.
+However, there are some issues that may arise that may be a cause for concern and must be resolved as quickly as possible to ensure that your car is in the best possible state and in optimum working condition.

 If your Buick check engine light is on, it is not an ideal situation and could be a pointer to major problems such as engine failure, and transmission malfunction, amongst others.
 These are major issues that could arise if you ignore the sign.

 Also, the check engine light does not reveal much about what is wrong with the car.
 Therefore, in this article, we will be providing you with every detail concerning your Buick check engine light as well as the steps you should take to reach an ideal solution.

 - The engine runs rough or won’t start.

 - Poor throttle response